 The Farne Islands are located off the Northumberland coast midway between the fishing port of Seahouses and Bamburgh.

-They consist of 28 islands depending on the level of the tide which is separated into Inner and Outer Farne Islands.
+They consist of 28 islands depending on the level of the tide which are separated into Inner and Outer Farne Islands.

 I set sail with Serenity Farne Island Boat Tours who were well-organised and knowledgeable about the wildlife.
-Other tour options, weather permitting, are Billy Shiel Boat Trips or the Golden Gate Farne Island Tours.
+Another tour options, weather permitting, is Billy Shiel Boat Trips.

 Check this guide to seal and bird watching on the Farne Islands to find out the best time to visit.
 Wildlife and weather can be unpredictable so times can vary a little.

-For the rest of the year, puffins are feeding and fly out at sea.
+For the rest of the year, puffins feed and fly out at sea.
 Here their beaks shed their vibrant markings on their beaks only to return in spring ready for coming back home to clean out their rabbit-like burrows in preparation for breeding.

 As we all know, the Farne Islands are not just about puffins.
 You will fall in love with all the birds by the end of your trip.

-JANUARY-MARCH is a little quiet although, the fulmars could start to make an appearance with the odd puffin sighting too.
+JANUARY-MARCH is a little quiet although, the fulmars could start to appear with the odd puffin sighting too.

 APRIL is the start of the real action on the Farne Islands as the migrant seabirds return – puffins, eider ducks, kittiwakes, fulmars, guillemots, razorbills, sandwich terns and common terns.
 Being the breeding season, Shag adults develop a dark glossy green plumage and prominent recurved crest on the front of their heads.